 TIM4biz API support, tutorial and sample code

-The TIM4biz API allows you to create applications that access your PBX call accounting records.
+The TIM4biz API allows you to create applications that access your PBX call accounting records, settings and other data.

 Tutorial sample code for C# and Python is provided below.